Isaac’s Bride – The Sworn Oath (G-24-HBS)

 And let it come to pass, that the damsel to whom I shall say, Let down thy pitcher, I pray thee, that I may drink; and she shall say, Drink, and I will give thy camels drink also: let the same be she that thou hast appointed for thy servant Isaac; and thereby shall I know that thou hast shewed kindness unto my master.

-A bride for Isaac – part 4
+A Bride For Isaac – part 4

 Before the servant has finished his prayer, Rebekah enters the scene and does exactly as the servant has asked.
 He immediately gives expensive jewelry to Rebekah.